greenimpala/backbone-list/README.md

 This project uses the Mocha test framework.
 To run the tests, open the spec runner `test/index.html` in a browser.

-Alternatively, if you have grunt and the npm dependencies, run them headless using `grunt mocha`.
+Alternatively, if you have grunt and the npm dependencies, run them headless using `$ grunt mocha`.